tahb/coniecto/README.md

+Multiplayer guess the number.

 # Wat?

 After reading into some different approaches to OO design, I threw this game together without a preconcieved idea just to see how the approach of small objects and depenency management would handle constant change.

-Turns out it was, great fun.
+Turns out it was great fun and easy.

-(Certainly some areas I didn't manage to finish!)
+(Certainly some areas I didn't manage to finish or round off)

 ## Have a try